Doctor of Nursing Practice Executive Leadership Specialty: Preparing Tomorrow's Leaders Today

 Forecast and monitor trends in patient care, health care legislation and more.

 Develop skills in designing, implementing and evaluating care of populations to meet organizational goals.

 Comfortably and authoritatively manage urgent care situations, such as illness outbreaks, organizational emergencies or workforce issues.

 The courses in the Duke Doctor of Nursing Practice Executive Leadership Specialty include:

 Advanced Decision-Making in Health Care explores financial management, and fosters understanding of the multiple sources of data used for executive decision-making in health care.

 Planning and Evaluating Care for Populations focuses on the strategic use of population health data in planning systems of health care.
 Students develop advanced understanding of population health and learn to propose, plan, and evaluate models of care.

 Advanced Topics in Health Care Leadership builds on foundational principals of leadership to prepare students for the complex issues faced by the corporate health care leaders of today.

-The Duke DNP ELS Program is designed to meet the needs of a working professional.
+The Duke DNP ELS Program and Certificate are designed to meet the needs of a working professional.
 Classes are distance-based with on-campus sessions each semester to deepen the understanding of the coursework and to create a collaborative network of nursing leaders.